 Alzheimer’s disease or another type of dementia.

-This degenerative brain disease results in the death of brain cells, which leads to profound shrinkage of the brain.
+This degenerative brain disease results in the death of brain cells, leading to profound brain shrinkage.

 - Alzheimer’s disease is the most common type of dementia.

-- It is a progressive disease beginning with mild memory loss and possibly losing the ability to carry on a conversation and respond to the environment.
+- It is a progressive disease beginning with mild memory loss and possibly losing the ability to converse and respond to the environment.

-- Alzheimer’s disease involves parts of the brain that control thought, memory, and language.
+- Alzheimer’s disease involves brain parts that control thought, memory, and language.